-While the committee’s Republican, Representative Jason Chaffetz of Utah, joined Cummings in the original request for documents from the Trump Organization, he did not sign the latest missive in response.
+Although the committee’s Republican Representative Jason Chaffetz, of Utah, joined Cummings in the original request for documents from the Trump Organization, he did not sign the latest missive in response.
 Chaffetz has announced he will resign from Congress at the end of June.
 A spokeswoman did not immediately respond to a request for comment on Wednesday.

 In a statement accompanying his letter, Cummings said the president had two options if his company could not adequately track payments from foreign governments.
 One would be to do what Democrats and independent ethics officials have long urged: fully divest from his businesses.
 Short of that, Trump could submit a proposal to Congress asking for its consent to a different arrangement.

-The president has given no indication he intends to do so, and his attorneys have described his decision to donate foreign government profits to the Treasury as voluntary, since they argue the president is not subject to the emoluments clause or other conflicts-of-interest laws governing most federal employees.
+The president has given no indication he intends to do either, and his attorneys have described his decision to donate foreign-government profits to the Treasury as voluntary, because they argue the president is not subject to the emoluments clause, or other conflicts-of-interest laws governing most federal employees.
 Ethics experts in both parties, however, have disagreed with that interpretation.
 “Rep. Cummings is right,” tweeted Noah Bookbinder, the executive director of the Citizens for Responsibility and Ethics in Washington.
 “This is a wholly inadequate response to the president’s constitutional violations.”